nasa/PRECiSA/README.md

 1. Load the file `clgen_<example>.pvs` into PVS .

-1. Type-ccheck the file (M-x typecheck).
-The step for the first example take much longer than the other, since it has to type-check the PRECiSA framework.
+1. Type-check the file (M-x typecheck).
+For the first example, this step takes much longer than the others, since it has to type-check the PRECiSA framework.

 1. Open PVSio, e.g., issue the following Emacs command `M-x pvsio`.